Ek Deewaana Tha: 25 years later

 Rajan and Madhvi are raising a girl named Shivani who returns from London with her boyfriend Akash who is Vyom's lookalike and whose mannerisms also remind Rajan of Vyom.

 Shivani and Akash decide to get engaged and at their engagement party, Akash surprises her with her favourite superstar Krrish Khanna (KK) who is Shiv's lookalike.
 Then they meet Radhika at their film shooting who is Sharanya's lookalike.

 Swarna reveals that Radhika is Sharanya's reincarnation and that Odhni and Swarna swapped the babies because Rajan and Madhvi wanted to adopt the girl expected to be Sharanya's reincarnation.

-Krish and Radhika see Suvarna and try to help her.
+Krish and Radhika see Swarna and try to help her.
 Meanwhile, at Akash and Shivani's wedding, Akash is revealed to be Vyom.
 Swarna had prevented him from killing himself declaring it his punishment to stay alive.
 Akash described his true identity as Vyom and his story.

-Akash pretends that Shivani has gone missing and Radhika must take her place in the film.
+Shivani has gone missing and Radhika takes her place in the film.
 Krish convinces Radhika to join the film as they continue searching for Shivani.
 Radhika hears Shivani's phone ringing in the basement and goes there to find her but is confronted by Freddy and faints on seeing him.
-She awakens in her bed and is told by Akash that she was imagining things and that Rajan and Madhavi are in Manali to look for Shivani.
+She awakens in her bed and is told by Akash that Rajan and Madhavi are in Manali to look for Shivani.
 However, Radhika shows Krish Freddy's shirt button to prove to him that she did see him in the basement.

-Radhika and Krish go to the basement to find Shivani but are overpowered by Freddy and Vyom.
-Radhika pretends to recall her past life and says that she remembers being in love with Vyom.
-Krish is shocked but Vyom is overjoyed to finally get Sharanya till he realises she is lying to find Swarna, Rajan and Madhvi.
-Vyom attacks Krish and Krish tricks him into killing Freddy.
+Radhika and Krish go to the basement to find Shivani but are overpowered by Freddy.
+Radhika recall her past life that she remembers being in love with Vyom.
+Krish is shocked but Vyom is overjoyed to finally get Sharanya.
+But she is lying to find Swarna, Rajan and Madhvi.
+Krish tricks him into killing Freddy.
 Vyom commits suicide by jumping off a cliff.

 Krish and Radhika are united, however it is not without obstacles; Vyom's spirit returns as he was deewana of Sharanya, is deewana of Sharanya and will be deewana of Sharanya.